McShelby/hugo-theme-relearn/exampleSite/content/cont/syntaxhighlight.en.md

 [markup]
   [markup.highlight]
-    style = "base16-snazzy" # choose a color theme or create your own guessSyntax = true      # avoid unstyled code if no language was given
+    style = "base16-snazzy" # choose a color theme or create your own guessSyntax = false     # if set to true, avoid unstyled code if no language was given but mermaid code fences will not work anymore
 ````